akka/akka/akka-docs/src/main/paradox/stream/stream-testkit.md

 sources or sinks, or some test harnesses that `akka-testkit` or `akka-stream-testkit` provide.

-## Built-in sources, sinks and combinators
+## Built-in sources, sinks and operators

 Testing a custom sink can be as simple as attaching a source that emits elements from a predefined collection, running a constructed test flow and